 Today, there was a discussion on street foods with my schoolmates on WhatsApp.
 We were remembering our good old days and found that we are all still in love of the street foods.
 I am a street foodie.
 I love street foods.

-Legend says that The Magadh kingdom gave birth to this culinary wonder called ‘litti’.
-Known to be a Bihari specialty today, litti was a staple food in the court of Magadh and outside as well.
+The History of Litti-Chokha is very interesting.
+The Magadh kingdom gave birth to yet another culinary wonder called ‘Litti’, known to be a Bihari specialty today.
+Litti was a staple in the court of Magadh and outside as well.

-Of course, litti underwent changes as new rulers came in.
-With the Mughal Empire, litti was served with shorbas and payas; with Britishers, curry came in and so forth.
-But it was the classic combination of litti-chokha, which was a mash of potato or char-grilled eggplant, onions and tomatoes, and chutney that survived.
-It is said that it was one of the favourites of Rani Laxmi Bai.
+Of course, Litti underwent changes as new rulers came in.
+With the Mughal Empire, Litti was served with shorbas and payesh; with Britishers, curry came in and so forth.
+But it was the classic combination of Litti-Chokha, which was a mash of roasted eggplant, onions and tomatoes, and chutney that survived.

-Today litti chokha is not only a favourite dish for people in Bihar and Jharkhand, but it has gained an international reputation.
+Today it is not only a favourite dish for people in Bihar and Jharkhand, but it has gained an international reputation.
 This delicious dish has found numerous fans in foreign countries as well.